 In this proposed method, the number of spatial merge candidates is reduced to 3, and the order {B1, A1, B0} is used.
 The remaining process stays the same as in current VVC.

+Method 2: Reordered construction of spatial merge candidates

+In this proposed method, construction order of {B1, A1, B0, A0, B2} is used.
+The remaining process stays the same as in current VVC.

-Method 2: Separate construction orders for MMVD
+Method 3: Separate construction orders for MMVD